 Across from the kitchen is the dining table set up for four, the perfect spot for a glass of wine while the chef gets cooking!

 Off the kitchen is a further spacious utility area which is fitted with a further kitchen sink, dishwasher and fridge/freezer.
-By the doorway is a large basket which stores the cushions for the outdoor seating area and for those with dogs you will find two dog blankets to use.
+By the doorway is a large basket which stores the cushions for the outdoor seating area.
 The downstairs toilet is also located in here.

 Hugh Cottage features a lovely living room with wooden floors, and an impressive stone fireplace complete with a log burner to cosy up to in the cooler months.
 The stylish furniture features a big comfy sofa and two cosy armchairs, decked out with plush cushions and throws, and with lots of interesting and quirky features it's the perfect place to relax and cosy up with a good book or watch a film.